kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ProtonAOSP is an open-source project, so anyone can [download the source code](developers/download.md) and verify our claims.

 Our performance claims are the result of empirically testing the changes we make -- we do not simply make up numbers.
 The official performance numbers are from a Pixel 5 running a pre-release build of ProtonAOSP 11.4.0.
 See [Performance](developers/details/performance.md) for more information, including the technical details of our changes.

-### I don't like ProtonAOSP

-We strive to build a high-quality product, but we realize that nothing is perfect for everyone.
-You may be better served by other ROMs in that case.

-However you choose to proceed, please refrain from complaining frequently and posting negative comments about ProtonAOSP.
-It wastes everyone's time, including yours.